hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Increased logging granularity

+Each class outputs its category in the common log for ease of debugging.

 ### Removal of `downloadPeriodSec` parameter from config.json

 Download and processing (logging) activities now run in a continuous loop, restarting as soon as they finished to lower the latency for data availability in the database as much as possible.